spawnfest/tabtab/README.md

 5.  **Enjoy** not trying to remember all plugin commands and flags :D

 ## Future work
+-   Automatic integration of completion files
 -   Support more shells types
+-   Finish listed features
 -   Style improvements
+-   Error handling
 -   Utilize `tabtab` to generate autocompletion for `escript`s
--   Automatic integration of completion files